, Health Science Institute Director of Practical Nursing: Evelyn Claiborne

 from the State Board of Nursing.
 For additional information go to www.moga.mo.gov.

-Conditionally approved by Missouri State Board of Nursing and Accredited by the North Central Association of Colleges and Schools, and the National League for Nursing Accreditation Commission.
+Conditionally approved by Missouri State Board of Nursing and accredited by the North Central Association of Colleges and Schools, and the Accreditation Commission for Education in Nursing (ACEN).